ibm-cloud-docs/containers/storage-cos-install-addon.md

 # Installing the {{site.data.keyword.cos_full_notm}} cluster add-on
 {: #storage-cos-install-addon}

+The {{site.data.keyword.cos_full_notm}} cluster add-on is available in Beta for allowlisted accounts only.
+To get added to the allowlist, contact support.
+For more information, see [Requesting access to allowlisted features](/docs/containers?topic=containers-allowlist-request).
+The add-on is available only for Kubernetes clusters.
+{: beta}

 Prerequisites
 - The {{site.data.keyword.cos_full_notm}} add-on requires at least 0.4 vCPU and 256 MB of memory.